Station where trains stop but passengers can't get off could be reopened using axed HS2 cash

 However, he pledged to spend “every single penny” of the £36bn windfall that will be created by the culling of the high-speed project on “hundreds” of other transport improvements across the country - including in the North of England.

-The so-called “Network North” element of the new funding pot that has been created will be used to support a raft of initiatives identified in a document published on Wednesday to set out the plans in more detail.
+The so-called “Network North” element of the new funding pot that has been created will be used to support a raft of initiatives identified in a document published on Wednesday setting out the plans in more detail.

 South Ribble’s Tory MP Katherine Fletcher already has her eyes on one particular prize - the reopening of Midge Hall station in Leyland, which has been closed for over 60 years.
 Bizarrely, however, trains do still stop at the disused boarding point.

-“It is absolute madness to have what is potentially the only station in the country where trains stop at the platform, but passengers can’t get on and off,” Ms. Fletcher told the Local Democracy Reporting Service (LDRS).
+“It is absolute madness to have what is potentially the only station in the country where trains stop at the platform, but passengers can’t get on and off,” Ms. Fletcher told the Lancashire Post.

 “It’s a piece of single track [at that point], so the driver has to stop to exchange a token at Midge Hall, then they go down the single track and stop again at Rufford to hand the token back.